UXPin/adele/README.md

 </a>

-No. Adele - Design Systems Repository, has not been named after Adele - the singer.
-This is a tribute to one of the most important computer scientists focused on graphic user interfaces, design patterns and object-oriented programming - Adele Goldeberg.
-Adele Goldberg worked at XEROX PARC in the 70s and managed the System Concepts Laboratory where together with Alan Kay and others she developed Smalltalk-80 - object-oriented, dynamically typed, programming language that was meant to power the "human-computer symbiosis".
+No. Adele - the Design Systems Repository, is not named after Adele - the singer.
+This is a tribute to one of the most important computer scientists focused on graphic user interfaces, design patterns and object-oriented programming - Adele Goldberg.
+Adele Goldberg worked at XEROX PARC in the 70s and managed the System Concepts Laboratory where, together with Alan Kay and others, she developed Smalltalk-80 - an object-oriented, dynamically typed programming language that was meant to power "human-computer symbiosis."

 Needless to say, SmallTalk also pioneered many concepts important to all modern design systems.
 Objects in Smalltalk were easily transferable between applications and customizable.
-Smalltalk also served as the foundation of PARC's work on graphically based user interfaces (many GUI concepts has been developed by Adele Goldberg and her group!).
+Smalltalk also served as the foundation of PARC's work on graphically based user interfaces (many GUI concepts have been developed by Adele Goldberg and her group!).

 Thank you Adele!